-Modifiers in Blender allow us to alter objects non-destructively.
+What are modifiers in Blender?
+Modifiers allow us to alter objects non-destructively.
 This means we can adjust settings and cancel changes without affecting our original mesh.
+We can add multiple modifiers to a single object.

-This post will be an overview of the 54 mesh modifiers currently available in Blender.
+This is an overview of the 54 Blender modifiers currently available in Blender.

 All Modifiers in Blender